“The quality of your photos reflects the quality of your business”

 To me it’s all about telling a little bit of your story.

 I predominantly use natural light, often with a reflector, and just a light, almost feathery touch of flash to bring the subject forward.
+But I can use studio lights if preferred.

 The Roaming Schoolhouse – Paris